EtorArza/RVCompare/README.md

 ## Step 3: Interpretation

+The cumulative difference-plot compares the best scores on the left side (x < 0.5) and the worst scores in the right side (x > 0.5).
+In addition, when the difference is positive, then it means that PL-EDA is better than PL-GS in that quantile (see the labels in the plot).
+For example, since the difference is positive in x = 0.25, we can say that PL-EDA has a better 25% quantile than PL-GS.
+We can deduce many things from this plot.
+In the following, we interpret the estimation of the cumulative difference plot, but take into account that the actual difference is likely differnt to the estimation and is somewhere inside the confidence band.

-- **A.- The probability that PL-EDA obtains a better score than PL-GS is a little higher than 0.5.**
+- **A.- The probability that a score of PL-EDA is better than a score of PL-GS is a little higher than 0.5.**

  To deduce this probability from the graph, we compute the difference between the area on top of diff(x)=0 and the area under diff(x)=0, and we add 0.5 to this difference.
- In this example, the estimated probability estimation is (A1 - A2 + A3 - A4) + 0.5.
+ In this example, the estimated probability that the score of PL-EDA is better than the score of PL-GS  is (A1 - A2 + A3 - A4) + 0.5.

  <img src="https://github.com/EtorArza/RVCompare/blob/main/readme_resources/cumulative_difference_plot_Cp.png?raw=true" width="500">